EntrustCorporation/draft-ounsworth-composite-sigs/draft-ounsworth-pq-composite-sigs.md

 --- abstract

 This document defines Post-Quantum / Traditional composite Key Signaturem algorithms suitable for use within X.509, PKIX and CMS protocols.
-Composite algorithms are provided which combine ML-DSA and Falcon with RSA, ECDSA, Ed25519, and Ed448.
+Composite algorithms are provided which combine ML-DSA with RSA, ECDSA, Ed25519, and Ed448.
 The provided set of composite algorithms should meet most X.509, PKIX, and CMS needs.